northcoder-repo/HugoIndexData/README.md

   ]
 }
 ```
-These files are saved as static content in the Hugo web site, and then used by the search page.
+These files are saved as static content in the Hugo web site, and then used by JavaScript in the search page to build search results.

+The search files are rebuilt whenever content is changed.